Dundee United F.C.: Rivalries

 Dundee United's traditional rivals are Dundee, with whom they compete in the Dundee derby.
-The fixture was lacking a competitive element for a number of years until Dundee's return to the top flight of the Scottish game.
 A unique element of the rivalry lies in the fact that the clubs' stadiums are located within 100 yards of one another.

 In spite of their rivalry, the two sides previously contemplated ground-sharing as part of the SFA's unsuccessful bid to host Euro 2008.
 Perhaps the most notable meeting was the final game of the 1982–83 Premier Division season, where if United were victors at Dens Park, they would clinch the top flight title; United were victorious thanks to an Eamonn Bannon winner.
+Another significant match was that of the 1980 Scottish League Cup final, in which United ran out 3–0 winners on their rivals' home turf.

-Another intense fixture is that of the New Firm derby between United and North-East rivals Aberdeen.
+Another intense ongoing rivalry is that of the New Firm derby between United and North-East rivals Aberdeen.
 The match itself became one of fierce competition due to the domestic and European success the two sides achieved in the late 1970s and 1980s under the stewardship of United's Jim McLean and Aberdeen's Alex Ferguson.

-St Johnstone also claim a rivalry due to the relatively close proximity of Dundee and Perth, known as the Tayside derby.
-The most notable meeting between the two sides was in the 2014 Scottish Cup Final, when St Johnstone won 2–0 at Celtic Park in United's tenth final appearance.
+There has been one major cup final between the two sides; the 1979–80 Scottish League Cup final in which United ran out the victors, winning the club's first major trophy.